-- 4. Language Proficiency Allowance (LPA) is paid to employees who use their proficiency in a foreign language of strategic significance to ASD. - 5.
-The Director-General may approve payment of LPA where an employee: - a. is required to use their foreign language in performing required duties or in conducting official business; and b. met the qualifying standards set by the Defence Force School of Languages (DFSL) or has otherwise demonstrated their proficiency in a foreign language through a testing body or process as approved by the Director-General.

-- 6. An employee will be paid the allowance specified in Table 3 for the first foreign language and 50 per cent of the applicable rate for each other foreign language.
-In exceptional circumstances, the Director-General may approve a higher proportion of the applicable rate for each other language. - 7.
-Where the Director-General requires an employee to maintain proficiency in a foreign language to support an identified business requirement on a different basis to those set out in paragraph 5, they will be paid an allowance at the rate of 50 per cent of the amounts specified in Table 3. - 8.
+- 5. Language Proficiency Allowance (LPA) is paid to employees who use their proficiency in a foreign language of strategic significance to ASD. - 6.
+Where an employee is eligible to receive a skills payment for a language-related skill pursuant to section B2, the employee will receive either that payment or LPA, whichever is greater. - 7.
+The Director-General may approve payment of LPA where an employee: - a. is required to use their foreign language in performing regular duties or in conducting official business, and - b. has met appropriate qualifying standards as determined by the Director-General. - 8.
+An employee will be paid the allowance specified in Table 3 for the first foreign language and 50 per cent of the applicable rate for each other foreign language.
+In exceptional circumstances, the Director-General may approve a higher proportion of the applicable rate for each other language. - 9.
+Where the Director-General requires an employee to maintain proficiency in a foreign language to support ad-hoc business requirements, they will be paid an allowance at the rate of 50 per cent of the amounts specified in Table 3. - 10.
+The Director-General will determine the grade of a language. - 11.
 The Director-General may specify additional languages and/or additional grades and rates to those specified where they are identified as being of strategic significance to ASD.

-Table 3: Rates (annual)
+Table 2: Rates (annual)